ChemAxon/jws-load-balanced-example/README.md

 because postgres container is fixed to manager which should not be killed anyway and jws containers are fixed to the three workers.

-# After demo

-Vagrant can be stopped with: `vagrant halt` command.
-This will stop VMs.
-The VMs can be removed with `vagrant destroy` command.